tronprotocol/wallet-cli/README.md

 Exit or Quit
 help

-Input any one of then, you will get more tips.
+Input any one of them, you will get more tips.

 How to freeze/unfreeze balance